 Also Check: Scoring Topics in JEE Main 2025 Mathematics: Co-ordinate Geometry, Limit Calculus

-Important Topics to Prioritise for JEE Main 2026
+Important Topics JEE Main 2026

 Focusing on high-weightage topics can help aspirants improve percentile efficiently.
 Below is a subject-wise prioritisation: